Your complete guide to the Dubai dress code for both women and men, all year round.

 - Sheer tops and dresses where some or all of your lingerie is visible is also inappropriate.

-- Transparent leggings with short tops are a real eyesore even when they’re not frowned upon, but no one in Dubai wants to see your polka dotted underwear through your thin leggings, so please, just don’t.
+- Transparent leggings with short tops are a real eyesore; no one in Dubai wants to see your polka dotted underwear through your thin leggings, so please, just don’t.
 You can of course wear them with long tops, shirts or dresses that cover your bum.

 - Avoid super low-waist jeans that bare your bum and more when you sit.